 Living with Huntington's disease

 Huntington's disease is hereditary.
 A single gene change that can be passed down generations from mother or father to their children to cause a myriad of symptoms varying widely from person to person.
 But with typical age of onset in middle age.
 Because a single gene is to blame, a genetic test for diagnosis is available which lets people know if they will get Huntington's in later life.
-To find out more, I firstly met Richard Price whose wife Heather, started to exhibited symptoms 8 years ago...
+To find out more, Hannah Critchlow spoke with Richard Price, whose wife, Heather, started to exhibit symptoms of Huntington's 8 years ago...

-Hannah:: Did she ever mentioned that as a result of having this test and knowing that she was going to develop Huntington's down the line, do you think she led her life a little bit differently because of that?
+Hannah - Did she ever mention that, as a result of having this test and knowing that she was going to develop Huntington's down the line, do you think she led her life a little bit differently because of that?

 Richard - Definitely.
 In fact, that was her purpose.
 Everything from deciding to get a diploma rather than a degree, so rather than going to a university and really, just getting into the work force and really, just building up a nest egg.
 When the symptoms really started to appear, she was able to manage that, understand it, and then make some decisions around it.
 So, she always had planned on travelling.
 And for a Canadian from the east coast, it's not as common as we have in New Zealand.
 She sold her house and went travelling and I met up with her in London.